-Altough the BluePump handpump is very reliable and basically maintenance free, we do not recommend to install a BluePump in the middle of nowhere and only come back after 10 years.
+The BluePump handpump is a reliable and Low-Maintenance Community HandPump, but we do not recommend to install a BluePump in the middle of nowhere and hope for the best.

 The BlueZone Maintenance Model (BMM)